 Continue on to Caldeirão do Inferno

-Levada Fajã do Rodrigues
+Levada Fajã do Rodrigues PR 16

-This out-and-back levada in the north of Madeira is famous for its long tunnels, with the last one taking approximately 20-25 minutes to cross.
+This out-and-back levada in the north of Madeira is famous for its tunnels, with the last one which is a kilometre in length and narrow in parts will take approximately 20-25 minutes to cross.
 A flashlight and a raincoat are a must on this hike.